 If you have what it takes, just do it!
-With many online business platforms available online to connect you to millions of potential customers it has never been as plausible to strike out on your own initiative.
+With many online business platforms available online to connect you to millions of potential customers, it has never been more plausible to strike out on your own initiative.

 Forty, thirty and even twenty years ago it seemed like a no-brainer to get a college degree over a job as a builder, plumber or seamstress.
 The latter were jobs you had to work for years as an apprentice before often entering a life of physically demanding work.
 An office job requiring a degree was less physically demanding and would pay considerably more.
-But, today that is no longer the case and the wage difference between a carpenter and an accountant is no longer as big as it used to be.
-Indeed, in some countries, with the new housing crisis developing across Europe and North America, many people working in building trades are doing far better financially than their college-educated contemporaries.
+But, today that is no longer the case; the wage difference between a carpenter and an accountant is no longer as big as it used to be.
+In some countries, many people working in the constructure sector are doing far better financially than their college-educated contemporaries.
 So, if you have a love of working with your hands and building something from scratch, maybe consider that carpentry rather than college could be for you.

 3. Trainee and entry-level roles

-Get your foot in the door as a trainee and you might convert this into a more long-lasting position.
+Get your foot in the door as a trainee and you might be able to convert this into a more long-lasting position.